 It's More Than Just the Interest Rate

 On top of the interest, we charge origination points.
 These are upfront fees, calculated as a percentage of the loan amount, paid by the borrower when the loan is initiated.
 A typical fee is 2-4 points.
-For a $200,000 loan, 3 points would be a $6,000 fee paid to the fund on day one.
+For a $200,000 loan, 3 points would be a $6,000 fee paid on day one.
 This immediately boosts the return profile of the loan before a single interest payment has been made.

 When you combine the interest rate with these upfront points and other small fees (like a $700 document fee), the annualized return starts to climb significantly higher than the stated interest rate.
 But there's one more crucial factor that really accelerates performance: velocity.